FACT-Finder-Web-Components/documentation/markdown/en/overview-template-engine.md

 You can take a look at all available bindings by opening your browsers **Dev Tools** (__Press F12 Key__) and navigating to the **Network** tab.
 Filtering by **XHR** makes things easier.

 Now invoke the search, two xhr requests will appear.
 The second one is the one we are looking for.
-Click the request url, a second window on the right will appear.
+Click the request URL, a second window on the right will appear.
 Navigate to the **Preview** tab to see the data as a JSON tree.

 ![dev_tools_json7.PNG](../../images/templateEngine/dev_tools_json7.PNG "slots")